Revolutionary-Games/Thrive/doc/setup_instructions.md

 You can find information about how to translate the game on the [Working with translation page](working_with_translations.md).

-### Ruby running errors

-If you get errors like `cannot load such file -- os (LoadError)` when running the ruby scripts, reinstall the ruby gems mentioned earlier in this file.

 ### All files are marked as changed

 If you are on Windows and you see that most game files are marked as